jeromyanglim/anglim-grant-incremental-rsquared-2014/README.md

 * This data and analysis have been submitted for publication and is under review.
   The repository is copyrighted and no permission is granted to re-analyse the data for publication or reuse any of the materials.
-After publication publication code and data will ultimately be GPL-2; all measurement scales retain existing licence;
+After publication publication code and data will be GPL-2; all measurement scales retain existing licences;
 * Any publication that re-uses the data should cite this publication.